-Washington DC’s Capitol Riverfront district has evolved from its once-industrial Navy Yard heritage into a walkable, waterfront destination with the Thompson Hotel situated right in the heart of the action.
+Washington D.C.’s Capitol Riverfront district has evolved from its once-industrial Navy Yard heritage into a walkable, waterfront destination with the Thompson Washington D.C. located in the heart of all the action.
 Bustling with youthful, hip energy and an enviable density of good dining and activities, this area is where all the cool kids gather, from Hill staffers to in-the-know business travelers and tourists.
-The Thompson Washington DC's central location includes birds-eye views of Nationals Stadium and the Anacostia River, and easy access to Audi Field (the new venue for the city’s first professional soccer team).
-Here's our review:
+The property's central location includes birds-eye views of Nationals Stadium and the Anacostia River, as well as easy access to Audi Field (the new venue for the city’s first professional soccer team).
+Here's our review.

 Much like the neighborhood, the hotel energy is smart, fresh, and sophisticated.
 Guests here are savvy travelers who want unique experiences and easy access to the city’s best offerings.

 Business travelers and tourists who want upscale amenities combined with easy access to the city’s best features, including professional soccer and baseball.
 Families will love the nearby waterpark and pedestrian-friendly atmosphere.

 Who Might Not Love the Thompson Washington D.C.

 Given the hotel’s proximity to the D.C.
 Metro -- not to mention the $55 parking fee -- car lovers and those who like to drive everywhere might not fully appreciate the area’s pedestrian-friendly qualities.